chrishoward-au/Architect/README.txt

 == Frequently Asked Questions ==
 = What themes is Architect compatible with =
 Architect should work with any theme but some will take more effort than others, especially in terms of the look and layout.
-To that end, we provide the names to match CSS classes and create your own cell definitions.
+To that end, we provide the means to match CSS classes and create your own panel definitions.

 = Is Architect compatible with all plugins =
 The short answer is "Unlikely".
 No plugin can hope to be compatible with all other plugins (there are more than 36,000 of them!) but we do aim to be compatible with the more popular ones.
 We will endeavour to rectify any incompatibilities found; however, it's also not uncommon for the root cause to be the conflicting plugin.